gbuchdahl/code-haven-yale-2020/src/pages/index.md

         We work with local middle schools in New Haven, Connecticut.
 Our students come from all sorts of backgrounds, and many do not have experience with computer science since it tends to be left out of the required state curriculum.
-We are working to expand our reach by creating downloadable curriculum documents that will be available online for an audience beyond New Haven.
-Stay tuned!
+We are also expanding our reach by making our curriculum available online: check it out [here](codehavenyale.github.io)!
       title: Who do we help?
     - image: /img/1.jpeg.jpg
       text: >+